marcus-reyes/CoE197Z/README.md

 Our notebook documenting our results is at https://github.com/marcus-reyes/CoE197Z/tree/master/texar-master/texar-master/examples/text_style_transfer

+The data preprocessing and author database creation code is at https://github.com/aerjayc/formality/tree/authors

 ## Autoencoder homework

 ee298z-master contains the environment for HW2.
 Taken from: https://github.com/baudm/ee298z